EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

 /docs/outputs/lmfa_output/#preprocessors-transformation-of-the-input-file
 {:/comment}

-The input file is run through the [preprocessor](/docs/input/preprocessor/), which modifies the ctrl file before it it is parsed for tags.
+The input file is run through the [preprocessor](/docs/input/preprocessor/), which modifies the ctrl file before it is parsed for tags.
 Normally it does this silently.
 To see the effects of the preprocessor use `lmfa --showp ...` The result is very similar to `lmf --showp ...`, which is documented [here](/docs/outputs/lmf_output/#preprocessors-transformation-of-the-input-file).